JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 * `nativeDistributions.<os>.packageVersion` specifies a version for a single target OS.
 * `nativeDistributions.packageVersion` specifies a version for all packages.

-On macOS, you can also specify the build version using the following DSL properties, also listed from the highest priority level to the lowest:
+On macOS, you can also specify the build version using the following DSL properties, listed, again, from the highest priority level to the lowest:

 * `nativeDistributions.macOS.<packageFormat>PackageBuildVersion` specifies a build version for a single package format.
 * `nativeDistributions.macOS.packageBuildVersion` specifies a build version for all macOS packages.

-If there is no specified build version, Gradle uses the package version instead.
+If you don't specify a build version, Gradle uses the package version instead.
 For more information about versioning on macOS, see the [`CFBundleShortVersionString`](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring) and [`CFBundleVersion`](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleversion) documentation.

-Here is an example of specifying package versions:
+Here is a template for specifying package versions in order of priority:

 ```kotlin
 compose.desktop {